Frequently Asked Questions

 8. Do you fund basic science research?

 Laboratory studies are funded occasionally.
 However, we expect that the basic science is a preliminary step required to support a clinical trial and that a clinical study will follow shortly after the funded project is completed.

 9. Do you fund projects in which the research will be conducted outside of the United States?

-This is done on occasion and at the discretion of the Trustees.
+The researcher must be U.S. based.
+Projects taking place outside of the U.S. may be funded on occasion and at the discretion of the Trustees.
 The case must be made for conducting the research outside of the United States.
 Results must provide a benefit to children in the United States.

 10. Who reviews full proposals?

 Proposals are initially reviewed by a subcommittee assigned to that project.
 Expert reviewers are utilized during this initial review as needed.
 Proposals of high quality are then reviewed by the full board.
 Wherever possible, the proposal should be geared toward the lay reader.

 11. How many grants are awarded each year?

 The number of grants awarded depends on the overall size of projects selected.
 Generally 10-15 are selected each year for approval.
 Our goal is to have an approval rate of 60-90% during each grant cycle.